Shave and a Haircut

 "Shave and a Haircut" and the associated response "two bits" is a seven-note musical call-and-response couplet, riff or fanfare popularly used at the end of a musical performance, usually for comedic effect.
-It is used melodically or rhythmically, for example as a door knock.
+It is used melodically or rhythmically, for example as a door knocker.

 "Two bits" is a term in the United States and Canada for 25 cents, equivalent to a U.S. quarter.
-"Four bits" and "Six bits" are also occasionally used, for example in the cheer "Two bits, four bits, six bits, a dollar."
+"Four bits" and "six bits" are also occasionally used, for example in the cheer "Two bits, four bits, six bits, a dollar."
 The final words may also be "get lost", "drop dead" (in Australia), or some other facetious expression.
 In the UK, it was often said as "five bob" (slang for five shillings), although words are now rarely used to accompany the rhythm or the tune.

 History

-An early occurrence of the tune is from an 1899 Charles Hale song, "At a Darktown Cakewalk".
+An early occurrence of the tune is from the introduction of the 1899 Charles Hale minstrel song "At a Darktown Cake Walk".
 Other songs from the same period also used the tune.
 The same notes form the bridge in the "Hot Scotch Rag", written by H. A. Fischler in 1911.

-An early recording used the 7-note tune at both the beginning and the ending of a humorous 1915 song, by Billy Murray and the American Quartet, called "On the 5:15".
+An early recording used the seven-note tune at both the beginning and the ending of a humorous 1915 song, by Billy Murray and the American Quartet, called "On the 5:15".

+The tune features in part of the instrumental accompaniment to the 1925 Buster Keaton film Battling Butler.